heitoranjos15/articles/agile/article.md

 The reason of the defender being free could be:
 - Bad plan choose by the coaches
 - Lack of communication with coaches or players
+- Maybe the team wasn't expect a defender there

-To any of this reasons the cause is the same, the runner was stopped early resulting into a unsucessful sprint.
+To any of this reasons the result is the same, the runner was stopped early resulting into a unsucessful sprint.

-However this example is a successful sprint to the runner:
+Now a example of a successful play:

 ![](./sucessful_run_play.gif)

-This play everything went well, everyone understood their dutys resulting into a great initial of the defenders and a awesome start for the runner.
+This play everything went well, everyone understood their responsibilities resulting into a great initial blocks of defenders resulting into a great path for the running-back starts a great sprint.

-Now is up to the running-back be Agile to change directions avoiding defenders while keep running towards his goal(endzone) and celebrate a great sprint.
+After the running-back pass the blocks still some defenders left, but now is his responsibility to be Agile and change direction to avoid the defenders while still keeping runnning fast towards his goal(the endzone) and celebrate a great sprint with his team mates.

 ## Conclussion
 In the NFL field the running-back are the fastest players on the field but being faster doesn't mean being the best player.

-Is the same inside the company, you can have the fastest development team but like a running-back running towards a endzone, developing a project ins't a straight line, the team needs to have a great plan and communication to avoid a block at the start of sprint, then starts to be Agile for late change directions while still running a sprint towards the goal.
+Is the same inside the company, you can have the fastest development team but like a running-back running towards a endzone, but like I said early in this artictle IT Projects ins't a straight line, the team needs to have a great plan and communication to avoid the blocks at the start of sprint, then the developer can starts to build a  Agile project to be prepare for late change directions while still running a Fast sprint towards the goal.

 So to answer the question.
 > But your team is Agile, that doesn't mean this task should be finisher faster?

-Yes the team is Agile, but that means when the project need a change of direction the team will be able to do while still running fast.
+Yes the team is Agile, but that means is we are building a project that when will need a change of direction the team will be able to do while still running fast towards the finish.